ItsbaileyX3525/universal-frame-works/README.md

 Give items 1-5 stars and let others know if the frame item is worth even writing about.

 ### More stuff probably

-Probably accounts most likely
+Probably accounts most likely - Yh accounts

 ## Files

 There are a nice amount of files that you can find in this repo such as the main.go file where all the magic happens and the "universal_frame_works.sql" where you can see how the database looks like (made it myself :heh:)

 the sql file just allows you to quickly add it to your mariaDB, or mysql if you're weird, server

+## Tech stack

+I don't really know what tech stack even means yet but I think it means the stuff im using for this website.

+- Written in GO
+- Using Gonic (Gin)
+- A taste of Gorm with MariaDB
+- Plain HTML+CSS+JS for the frontend